beescuit9510/stats-for-spotify/README.md

 ## Contact

-This clone project is wholye created by pengsoon20@gmail.com inspired by https://www.statsforspotify.com/
+This clone project is solely created by pengsoon20@gmail.com inspired by https://www.statsforspotify.com/
 feel free to contact me!

 <!-- Optional -->